 The Issue and Disposition on the Amendment Motion

 Did the requested amendments amount to the pleading of a new cause of action?
 The motions judge held they did not.
 He held that claims made on a common factual matrix already pleaded are distinct from the raising of a new cause of action that depends on facts not already pleaded.
 Where the proposed amendments arise out of the same facts as previously pleaded, the amendment is to be allowed which was the case here.
 A new theory of liability based on material facts already pleaded is not a new cause of action.

 Accordingly, the amendment was allowed, and this litigation saga will continue to trial, and no doubt further appeals.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes and debt collection enforcement to complex multi-party commercial claims including dealing with claims of oppression.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes and debt collection enforcement to complex multi-party commercial claims including dealing with claims of oppression.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.